 4. Despite what anyone says, print statements are fine.

 I was always advised to avoid tossing around print statements to debug issues.
 I can imagine some sound reasons behind my advisors' decision, but fuck that noise.
 PSA: Sprinkle print statements EVERYWHERE if you have to.
+Just be diligent about cleaning them up when you're done debugging.

-Programming should be as simple as finger painting and coloring by numbers.
+Remember: programming should be as simple as finger painting and coloring by numbers.
 As engineers, simplification is crucial in how we develop solutions.

-Toss print statements everywhere.
 If you forget to remove a print statement or two or five, don't sweat it.
 Some pedantic loser might throw a bitch fit over it, but if you got your shit done, you'll get paid, and you can ignore the jerk since the job's complete and you got your cheddar.

 Meditation: Did it work?